AdaCore/training_material/courses/ada_essentials/090_overloading/03-call_resolution.rst

    Explanations

    A. Qualifying one parameter resolves ambiguity
-   B. No overloaded names
+   B. No overloaded identifiers
    C. Use of :ada:`Top` resolves ambiguity
-   D. When overloading subprogram names, best to not just switch the order of parameters
+   D. When overloading subprogram identifiers, best to not just switch the order of parameters